-Trump: Ukraine call ‘largely congratulatory’
+Trump deems Ukraine call ‘perfect,’ tries to flip pressure onto Biden

-President Trump said Sunday his July call with Ukrainian President Volodymyr Zelensky was “largely congratulatory,” pushing back at reports he pressed the new leader to dig up dirt on former Vice President Joseph R. Biden.
+President Trump said Sunday his July call with Ukrainian President Volodymyr Zelensky was “absolutely perfect,” pushing back at reports he used it to withhold military aid in exchange for dirt on former Vice President Joseph R. Biden, who he labeled “dishonest.”

+At the same time, he appeared to confirm reports he spoke about Mr. Biden during a July 25 call that is at the heart of a new controversy enveloping the White House.

-“The conversation was absolutely perfect,” Mr. Trump told White House reporters as he departed for an event in Texas.
+“The conversation I had was largely congratulatory, with largely corruption, all of the corruption taking place and largely the fact that we don’t want our people like Vice President Biden and his son creating to the corruption already in the Ukraine and Ukraine has got a lot of problems,” Mr. Trump told White House reporters as he left for a rally in Texas.

 Mr. Trump reportedly urged Mr. Zelensky “about eight times” to cooperate with his personal lawyer Rudy Giuliani on investigating Mr. Biden’s son, Hunter Biden, over an alleged nexus between his business work and the vice president’s push to oust a Ukrainian prosecutor in 2016, Wall Street Journal reported Friday.